pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

   1. Restart Atom.

-### How to Update in Atom
+### (Optional) Configure Your Bash Profile to Enable Fast Updates

-To update to the latest Style Checker version, perform step 2 onwards from the installation steps above or:
+To configure your bash profile so that you can update Style Checker with a single command:

 1. Add the following to your bash profile: